lyneex/ig-Lynx/README.md

-# Heyy there, I'm Daksh R Laxetti👋
+# Heyy there, I'm Daksh 👋
-- 🚀 Studying B.Tech in CSBS (Computer Science + Business Systems)
+- 🚀 Studying B.Tech

 - 🌱 Always learning and exploring new technologies.